-The cooling sector requires transformative change to sustainably provide people with access to the cooling they need in a rapidly warming world.
-This must be achieved in a way that cost-effectively minimizes energy use and its associated greenhouse gas emissions as well as highly polluting refrigerants.
-If we get cooling right, we could avoid 100 gigatons of CO₂e over the coming decadesSolving the Global Cooling Challenge: How to Counter the Climate Threat from Room Air Conditioners (2018), RMI.
+The cooling sector requires a transformative change to sustainably provide people with access to the cooling they need in a rapidly warming world.
+Together, we must achieve this in a way that reduces energy use and avoids highly polluting refrigerants.
+If we get cooling right, we could prevent the emission of 100 gigatons of CO₂e over the coming decadesSolving the Global Cooling Challenge: How to Counter the Climate Threat from Room Air Conditioners (2018), RMI.
 That’s equivalent to two years of today’s global greenhouse gas emissions.

 The cooling challenge

 As global temperatures rise, demand for cooling — primarily air conditioning and refrigeration — is expected to triple by 2050Air conditioning use emerges as one of the key drivers of global electricity-demand growth (2018), IEA.
-Unfortunately, today’s cooling technologies consume massive amounts of energy and release super-polluting greenhouse gases, damaging our climate.
+Unfortunately, today’s cooling technologies consume massive amounts of energy and release super-polluting greenhouse gases, damaging our climate and warming the planet.

-At present, cooling produces more than 7% of the world’s greenhouse gas emissionsOptimization, monitoring, and maintenance of cooling technology (2018), K-CEP, and without clean cooling technologies and a full renewable energy transition, these emissions could double by 2050The Future of Cooling (2018), IEA.
+Today, cooling produces more than 7% of the world’s greenhouse gas emissionsOptimization, monitoring, and maintenance of cooling technology (2018), K-CEP, and without clean cooling technologies and a complete renewable energy transition, these emissions could double by 2050The Future of Cooling (2018), IEA.

-Cooling isn’t just a climate issue, it’s also a development issue.
-Extreme heat and a lack of access to cooling threatens the health and safety of people around the world, as well as the quality and safety of food and critical medicines that rely on cooling.
+Cooling is also an important development and equity issue.
+The combination of extreme heat and a lack of access to cooling threatens the health and safety of people worldwide, as well as the quality and safety of food and critical medicines that rely on refrigeration.

 Solutions to cool a warming world

-To meet the growing demand for cooling, we must scale up energy-efficient, climate-friendly solutions that support health and well-being, without all of the associated greenhouse gas emissions.
+To meet the growing demand for cooling, we must scale up the adoption of affordable, energy-efficient, and climate-friendly solutions that support health and well-being with minimal greenhouse gas emissions.

-In addition to avoiding significant greenhouse gas emissions, improving how we cool will support the clean energy transition, save trillion of dollars in utility bills, boost food security, and enhance the quality of life for people everywhere.
+Improving how we cool will also support the clean energy transition, save trillions of dollars in utility bills and investments, boost food security, and enhance the quality of life for people everywhere.

-- Avoid and reduce the need for mechanical cooling through improved building design and urban planning.
+- Avoid and reduce the need for mechanical cooling through improved building design, urban planning, and other passive cooling solutions

-- Optimize and improve mechanical cooling technologies and how they’re used to be more energy efficient, climate friendly, and grid friendly; and
+- Optimize and improve mechanical cooling technologies and how they’re used to be more energy-efficient, climate-friendly, and grid-friendly

-- Increase access to efficient, climate-friendly cooling for low-income and at-risk communities.
+- Increase access to efficient, climate-friendly cooling for communities facing the most significant impacts of extreme heat.